 One of the most significant impacts artificial intelligence has had is on camera apps available on phones.
 More precisely, photo editors which are largely oriented around selfies.
-In the past year, developers have launched a range of such type of personalization tools on the store.
+In the past year, developers have launched a range of such types of personalization tools in the store.
 Therefore, in this article, we discuss six worth trying out.

 We begin with the most popular one among this list – Prisma.
 The AI-powered photo editing tool soared last year after people including a couple of celebrities swamped social media sites with its creations.
 Prisma, if you aren’t aware for some reason, lets you turn your pictures into pieces of art inspired by the work of some noteworthy names such as Picasa.
 The app employs a slew of neural networks to produce accurate outcomes on both iOS and Android.
 Prisma is available for free, and you can download it from the links down below.

 “Memoji” has been developed by the same team (Lightricks) who’s responsible for the popular photo-editing tool, Facetune.
 Its purpose is quite straightforward; the app morphs any picture you upload into animated emojis.
 Currently, Memoji comes with eleven emoji options, including heart eyes, sunglasses, horned devil, snorting, blowing kisses, unicorn, and more.
 Memoji also isn’t particularly limited to selfies, you can point it to any face, and its intelligent image-processing technology will do the job for you.
 The app naturally reshapes and animates images; hence, you don’t necessarily need to get the perfect shot.
 Unfortunately, this one is limited to iOS devices and costs $2; you can grab it from the link down below.